ItWorksOnKumaransMachine/IDKSQL/README.md

 **IDKSQL** is a full-stack system that allows users to interact with a PostgreSQL database using plain English.

-Instead of writing SQL queries, users can simply type:

-> “Show all training runs where loss > 1”
-> “Add employee John age 28 salary 45000”

-…and the system will:

 1. Convert it into SQL
 2. Execute it on the database
 3. Return results